9ssi7/caddy-middleware/README.md

-# nginx middleware
+# caddy auth middleware

-this is a demo of how to use nginx as a middleware to authorize requests between microservices.
+this is a demo of how to use caddy as a middleware to authorize requests between microservices.